Graduation and Convocation

 - Meet all Academic Standing variations and graduation variations that may apply to your program.

-As well as fulfilling Ryerson’s program-wide Graduation Requirements (Policy #46 in Essential Policy Highlights), if you are in one of the following programs you must meet additional conditions:
+As well as fulfilling Ryerson’s program-wide Graduation Requirements (Policy #46 in Essential Policy Highlights), if you are in one of the following programs you must meet additional academic conditions:

 - Child and Youth Care